OperationCode/algorithms/solutions/data-structures/linked-list/README.md

   - Create a new `Node`.
   - Set the tail's `next` to be the new node.
   - Update `tail` to point at the new node.
-- Again, take into consideration when this is the first item stored in the list.
+- Again, take into consideration when this is the first/last item stored in the list.

 ### `find(value)`